 Day Three on The Mother Road Route 66

-Oklahoma was the next state on The Mother Road.
+Oklahoma is my next state on The Mother Road.

 Way down yonder on the Indian Nation, ride my pony on the reservation…

 It is a beautiful early summer morning in eastern Oklahoma, beautiful sunny blue skies.
 Traveling down Alt69 ( Old Route 66 ) from Kansas, Quapaw is the first settlement encountered.
 Where East Meets West?
 Looks like Quapaw is giving some serious competition to St. Louis, in addition to being Home of Miss Indian USA 1999.
 At least, I guess that’s where she grew up – I didn’t make inquiry as to where she lives NOW.

 Commerce, Oklahoma is a little wider spot in the road with some